oroinc/documentation/user_guide_sales_tools/magento/magento_default_workflows.rst

 =======================================

-To provide a consistent and customer-oriented approach, you can :ref:`define a specific workflow <user-guide-workflow-management-basics>` within which the actions can be performed for each shopping cart or order.
+To provide a consistent and customer-oriented approach, you can :ref:`define a specific workflow <doc--workflows>` within which the actions can be performed for each shopping cart or order.
 The following two workflows are pre-implemented in OroCRM for Magento-based shops out-of-the-box: